rokigeorg/encrypted-LoRa-Communication/README.md

 # encrypted LoRa Communication

 This repository includes code for an Adruino Uno and a Raspberry Pi Model B.
-The Arduino (Node) can send encrypted data to the Raspberry Pi (Gateway).
+The Arduino (Node) can send AES encrypted data to the Raspberry Pi (Gateway).

 ## Goal